 In determining the lease liability, the Group considers the extension and termination options.
 The majority of extension and termination options held are exercisable both by the group and by the respective lessor.
 Extension options are included in the lease term if the lease is reasonably certain to be extended.
 The group remeasures the lease term, if a significant event or a significant change in circumstances occurs which affects the initial assessment.

 3. TRANSACTIONS UNDER COMMON CONTROL

-After the merger with Teközel, the amount of Transactions Under Common Control account shareholder's equity is TL 567.113.629 (31 December 2020: TL 567.113.629).
+After the merger with Teközel, the amount of Transactions Under Common Control account shareholder's equity is TL 567.113.629 on 10 May 2019.(31 December 2021: TL 567.113.629).